 EIA (Enzyme Immunoassay)

-Southwest Labs offers drug testing for employers, providers, and other organizations.
 Reasons for drug test include: Pre-employment, suspicion, random testing, return to work, post-accident, and medication monitoring.
 Implementing a drug testing protocol in your business can reduce workplace outbreaks, reduce absenteeism, and improve compliance with state and federal regulations.

 Many drug users will attempt to evade detection by adulterating the specimen in order to produce false-negative results.
 Southwest Labs uses validity testing to detect urine adulteration by examining the following: Creatinine, General Oxidant, Specific Gravity, and pH.